feelpp/feelpp.tps/README.md

 * Salome 7.3.0 do compile with boost1.54 but do not run with the library Therefore the installer use boost 1.52 from Salome distribution.
-Patches for boost1.54 present in Installation/Product/*_SRC_7.3.0 should not be applied.
+Patches for boost1.54 present for KERNEL_SRC_7.3.0 and SMESH_SRC_7.3.0 should not be applied.
 They are here just for the records.

 * Salome 7.3.0 do not run with graphiz 2.36.
 No graphviz package should be